bsteciuk/k8s-ovn-windows-cluster/README.md

 *Note for Windows Server 2016 RTM (build number 14393)*
   * You will need to set the following environment variable `setx -m CONTAINER_NETWORK "external"`
-  * Currently, kubelet.exe must be built from https://github.com/kubernetes/kubernetes/pull/61940
+  * Currently, kubelet.exe must be built from https://github.com/kubernetes/kubernetes/pull/61940 until it merges.

 The node will need to be rebooted before we can continue.